lucasmoten/ods19/docs/boringcrypto.md

 The version string reported by `runtime.Version` does not indicate that BoringCrypto was actually used for the build.
-For example, linux/386 and non-cgo linux/amd64 binaries will report a version of `go1.8.3b2` but not be using BoringCrypto.
+For example, linux/386 and non-cgo linux/amd64 binaries may report a version of `go1.8.3b2` but not be using BoringCrypto.

 To check whether a given binary is using BoringCrypto, run `go tool nm` on it and check that it has symbols named `*_Cfunc__goboringcrypto_*`.